Mid-Continent Public Library: History

 The Independence Public Library was formed by the Independence Library Association in 1892 and by the creation of the Citizens Improvement Association Library (later the Carnegie Library) in Excelsior Springs, Missouri in the 1890s.

 After World War II, Clay, Platte, and Jackson counties each formed library systems.
 They began collaborating in the early 1960s, and on November 10, 1965, Clay and Jackson formed the Mid-Continent Public Library Service as a joint administrative body, though each library retained separate governing boards and budgets.

 Even though they remained separate, their combined resources allowed them to merge administrative costs.
 Gaining the name Mid-Continent Public Library in 1965, the library system was well on its way to achieving its goal.
 Separating library services from school districts enabled them to expand library services to rural areas, which did not have services at that time.

 Platte County joined the group in 1968.
 In 1978, seven years after the state legislature passed a law allowing for consolidated multi-county library systems, the Clay and Jackson libraries officially merged to form Consolidated Library District No. 3.
 Platte County joined a year later.

 Librarian James A. Leathers was influential in the creation of a regional library system and became the first Director of Mid-Continent Public Library Service.

+MCPL Workers United

+On March 19th, 2026 workers at MCPL announced their intent to unionize on social media.
+On May 27th, eligible employees in the bargaining unit voted 436 to 164 to join the Communications Workers of America (CWA) Local 6360.
+MCPL has more than 700 eligible employees, making MCPL Workers United the largest library workers' union in Missouri.
+This is the second union of its kind in Missouri after Daniel Boone Regional Library Workers United formed in May of 2022.

-Capital Improvement Plan
+Capital improvement plan

 Since the formation of Mid-Continent Public Library in 1965, the district’s population across its three counties has grown exponentially.
 To accommodate growing need, the Library increased its property tax levy to fund building improvements in 1983 and again in 2016, both approved by voters in the district.

 In the 1980s and 1990s, many of the Library’s branches were updated, and in 2018, the Library began to execute a new Capital Improvement Plan to upgrade its 32 branches and add two new ones.
 In 2024, MCPL finished the last project in its plan, concluding the years-long, multi-million-dollar project, which upgraded, renovated, or replaced each one of its current locations and added the East Independence Branch and East Lee’s Summit Branch to the system.